-- 1. Select the Drive Configuration menu.

-- 2. Select the Add option.

-- 3. Type a drive name or use the Enter key to use the default drive name that is shown.

-Specify a name, from the ASCII character set, that will be used by Media Manager to identify the drive.
-If you are using the shared drives option (see step 9), all hosts that are sharing the same physical drive must use the same name for the drive.
-Descriptive drive names are recommended.

-- 4. From the list of possible drive types displayed, select the one you want to add. - 5.
+- 1. Select the Drive Configuration menu. - 2.
+Select the Add option. - 3.
+Type a drive name or use the Enter key to use the default drive name that is shown.
+Specify a name, from the ASCII character set, that will be used by Media Manager to identify the drive. - 4.
+From the list of possible drive types displayed, select the one you want to add. - 5.
 Enter the no rewind on close device path as shown in the /dev directory.
+The Help option on the Drive Configuration menu has examples of typical path names.